cloudmesh/classes/docs/source/i523/2017/course/technology.rst

 sequentially.
 We stress that this simple 2 map version can be generalized to scalable parallelism.

+.. todo:: The slides or videos are going to be updated

 Video 1: https://youtu.be/2El1oL3gKpQ

 Video 2: https://youtu.be/LLrTWWdE3T0

-Technology: PageRank (Python & Java Track)
+Technology: PageRank
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We use Python to Calculate PageRank from Web Linkage Matrix